sgolodetz/millipede/trunk/Readme.txt

 On Mac OS X
 -----------

-- Do the same as for Linux, but set CMAKE_OSX_SYSROOT appropriately in ccmake.
-On my system, it was "/Developer/SDKs/MacOSX10.5.sdk" (without quotes).
+Mostly the same as for Linux, except for changing two options in ccmake:

+1) Set CMAKE_OSX_SYSROOT to the appropriate SDK, e.g. /Developer/SDKs/MacOSX10.6.sdk for Snow Leopard.
+2) Set CMAKE_OSX_ARCHITECTURES to i386.

 ##############
 USING BRANCHES